• Skip to main content

 There are many causes of bias in sampling that researchers need to keep an eye out for.
 Here are the most common ones:

-Undercoverage is one of the biggest causes of sampling bias because researchers’ failure to accurately represent the sample.
-The main reason for this undercoverage is inadequately representing the population or collecting responses only from easily available respondents by using convenience sampling.
-Running national surveys online fall under this risk category of undercoverage because they tend to miss out on the elderly and those with limited or no access to the internet.
+Undercoverage is one of the biggest causes of sampling bias because researchers fail to represent the sample accurately.
+The main reasons for this undercoverage are inadequately representing the population or collecting responses only from readily available respondents by using convenience sampling.

 Example of undercoverage bias:

-Researchers want to understand the effect of a new traffic law in a city and so conduct a survey via convenience sampling inside a mall.
+Researchers want to understand the effect of a new traffic law in a city, so they conduct a survey sampling via a convenience mall.
 The study is highly likely to suffer undercoverage from the following groups:

 • People who do not like visiting malls